rickshibata/Profile-Site/_pages/about.md

 <br/>
 <br/>
 <br/>
-When I'm not studying, I enjoy traveling to interesting places around the world and exploring nature on backpacking trips.
-My hobbies also include photography, sketching, reading, practicing the bass guitar, scuba diving, and cooking.
+Outside of academics, I enjoy traveling to interesting places around the world and exploring nature on backpacking trips.
+My hobbies include photography, sketching, reading, practicing the bass guitar, scuba diving, and cooking.
 I love the process of learning new things and am always picking up new hobbies.